brejdol/networkundertaker/_posts/2023-12-09-How-do-you-get-to-Native-IPv6?.md

 I myself have clients with branch offices in Asia that will lose their IPv4 connectivity during 2024.
 Yes, this is true, ISP:s in primarily China and India is actually dropping IPv4 to their paying customers.
 If you want IPv4 connectivity there, you'll have to tunnel over IPv6.
 Regardless of your own feelings regarding IPv6 - It is here to stay, you will have to deal with it sooner or later.
 Be the master of your own fate.
 Besides that, it's actually pretty fun.
+During my 15 months of testing, I have tried all operating systems

 **Nifty Links if you want to know more:**